curl/everything-curl/internals/caches.md

 ## Alt-Svc

-`Alt-Svc:` is a HTTP response header that informs the client about alternative host names, port numbers and protocol versions where the same service is also available. curl keeps this alternative service information in memory and can be told to load it from and save it to disk as well.
+`Alt-Svc:` is an HTTP response header that informs the client about alternative host names, port numbers and protocol versions where the same service is also available. curl keeps this alternative service information in memory and can be told to load it from and save it to disk as well.

 ## Cookies

-Cookies are name value pairs sent from a HTTP server to the client, meant to be sent back in subsequent requests that match the conditions. curl keeps all cookies in memory and can be told to load them from and save them to disk as well.
+Cookies are name value pairs sent from an HTTP server to the client, meant to be sent back in subsequent requests that match the conditions. curl keeps all cookies in memory and can be told to load them from and save them to disk as well.